 A note from Cleveland Clinic

 Your peritoneum is what lies between your skin and most of your visceral organs.
-It encloses them in at least one and sometimes many layers.
+It encloses them in at least one and sometimes several layers.
 It offers protection, insulation, structure and blood and nerve supply.
 It also has powerful healing and immunity functions.
 By covering your organs, (peritoneum means “to stretch around,”) it acts as a sentinel to infection anywhere in your abdominopelvic cavity.
 Inflammation in your peritoneum could be the first alarm that draws your attention to an unsuspected condition affecting one of your organs.